-Students will attend clinical orientation for the approximately 12 weeks of the semester.
-These classes will be held on campus for once a week on campus for 2 hours and once a week online via Zoom for 3 hours.
+Students will attend clinical orientation for the approximately 6 weeks of the semester.
+These classes will be held on campus for approximately 8 hours total, twice/week.
+The weekly clinical hours will be approximately 18-20 hours/week.

 Clinical assignment location and times will be determined based on clinical availability amid the COVID pandemic.